ashleyaalbert/CueSphere/README.md

  - Displaying fancy Charts via e.g. charts.js
  - File Uploads
  ## Additional Note
- I was having difficulties getting this on linuxremote thus the full version seen in the video is from my local host.
+ I was having difficulties getting this on linuxremote due to a pool size less than 2 error, thus the full version seen in the video is from my local host.